mayasaffron/Kaur-Health/README.md

 ### Visitor / User Goals
 - Purchase services and products in a smooth and secure way
 - Get informed on the services/products before buying, with product reviews / product information
-- Gain interesting knowledge about intuitive eating; menstrual health; natural family planning, from blog articles and leave a comment on blog articles
+- Gain interesting knowledge about iintuitive eating; menstrual health; natural family planning and natural skin care, from blog articles and leave a comment on blog articles
-- have login details which provide me with access to the site and saved information, to save time.
+- have login details which provide them with prefilled forms with their information, to save time.

 ### Business Goals (Site Owner's Goals)
 - Provide customers with a secure and safe ecommerce shop
 - Establish Kaur health as a credible brand
-- Expand their business effectively
+- Expand Kaur health effectively
 - Make profit from selling products / services
-- client retention, providing a login and special benefits as a result
+- Increasing client retention by providing a login and special benefits as a result

 <div><a href="#table-of-contents">Back to top</a></div>